SouchenOu/Docker/README.md

 we write instructions for packaging our application

----> we start from a baseImage this baseImage has a bunch of files we are going to take this files and add additional files to it (for example node image) --> how do i know these names ?  ---> This images are officially published on docker hub
+---> we start from a baseImage this baseImage has a bunch of files we are going to take this files and add additional files to it (for example node image ,debian, alpine ) --> how do i know these names ?  ---> This images are officially published on docker hub

 <img width="1227" alt="Screen Shot 2023-02-08 at 10 51 29 AM" src="https://user-images.githubusercontent.com/87101785/217495487-c6d0b03b-5367-4f73-89a3-e592c7179991.png">